What is Amyotrophic Lateral Sclerosis?

 What Happens: Simple tasks like buttoning your shirt, writing with a pencil, or walking can become harder.
 It’s like your muscles are not listening to your brain’s commands.

 Tripping and Dropping Things: People with ALS might trip more often, even on flat surfaces.
-They may also drop things they’re holding, like a glass of water, because their grip isn’t as strong.
+They may also drop things they hold, like a glass of water, because their grip isn’t as firm.

 Balance Issues: Standing up or walking straight can be a challenge.
 It’s like trying to walk on a wobbly bridge.

 Slurred Speech: Words might not come out clearly.
-It can sound a bit like talking with a mouth full of marshmallows.
+It sounds like talking with a mouth full of marshmallows.

-Difficulty Swallowing: Eating foods, especially solids, can be hard.
+Difficulty Swallowing: Eating foods, primarily solids, can be hard.
 Sometimes, even drinking water can cause coughing or choking.

 Unexpected Muscle Movements: It’s like your muscles are playing a game without your permission, causing sudden, small movements.